yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 These numbers are of course subject to change between SVM versions.

-Another future initiative we may implement is adding the required registers settings necessary to run to the contract program metadata.
+Another future initiative we may implement is adding the required registers' settings necessary to run to the contract program metadata.
 That way, when we compile a high-level programming language targeted to the SVM flavored WebAssembly (see the [SMESH](#smesh) section later), we'll decide as part of the compilation process how many registers we'd like to have and how many of each type.

 ![svm-registers][svm-registers]